FlickerSoul/gapper/docs/Tutorials/Getting-Started.md

 You can then in the command line invoke `gapper gen print_digits.py`, which will generate a `print_digits.zip` file.
 Note that, the random numbers are generated during creation time instead judging time, meaning once the autograder is created, the random numbers are chosen and fixed for all student submissions.

+You can upload manually to gradescope using the following steps.
+If you want to save this extra step, you can use the upload functionality provided by
+`gapper`.
+Please see [this section](./Upload-Autograder.md) for more information.

 On gradescope, when creating a new assignment, choose `Programming Assignment` and fill in the required details.

 <img width="1289" alt="image" src="https://github.com/FlickerSoul/gapper/assets/13360148/b43335fa-c403-447e-b4d1-f4cb18523848">